Reading Time: 7 minutes

 how to implement agile in learning and development

-Kanban is the strategic construct that works hand in hand with Agile PLM because this tool offers an overview of work in progress and promotes the tracking of tasks.
-In Agile PLM, even though other methods of tracking progress are possible, the Kanban boards are perfect for the identification of progress, issues with flow, and prioritization in a way that keeps the product development free from any impediments.
+Kanban is the strategic construct that works hand in hand with Agile PLM.
+This tool offers an overview of work in progress and promotes the tracking of tasks.
+In Agile PLM, even though other methods of tracking progress are possible, the Kanban boards are perfect for-

 Kanban in Agile PLM: